adamkcook94/j_store/README.md

 [HERE]

-### Client Stories
+## Client Stories

 * As a first time visitor I want to know exactly what the website is trying to sell me, with quick pathways to the products they are selling.

 * As somebody who is always intrigued by the latest releases from my favourite brands I would like a website that stays up to date.

-* As a regular and frequent purchaser of these particular products I want the payment process to be simple and easy whilst also maintaining proper safety standards.
+* As a regular and frequent purchaser of these particular products I want the payment process to be a fluid process whilst maintaining proper safety standards.

-* As a purchaser, I want a confirmation email so I know my purchase has gone through.

 * As someone that is particular interested in specific brands, I want to be able to easily filter through the brands I enjoy the most.

-### Features
+## Features

 ### Home